-Rick LaValla is co-founder and Vice President for All Hands Consulting Operations serving as a Senior Consultant and Subject Matter Expert.
+Rick LaValla is co-founder and Vice President of All Hands Consulting leading planning operations by serving as a Senior Emergency Management Consultant and Subject Matter Expert.
 Rick has 40 years of experience in emergency management, disaster response and search and rescue.
 He worked for 14 years for the Washington State Department of Emergency Management.
 Job titles and functions included: Director, Puget Sound Earthquake Preparedness/Planning Project; Director of Washington State’s planning and response to the Mt.
 St. Helens Disaster; Deputy Director; Operations Manager; and Search and Rescue Coordinator/Assistant Director for Operations.

 In 1978, Rick founded ERI International and left government service in 1984 to direct the development of ERI products and services.
 Since 1985 Rick has worked for state agencies, federal agencies, local governments, emergency response organizations, foreign countries, and corporations, assisting and directing the development of emergency management programs, hazard vulnerability and risk assessments, mitigation plans, comprehensive emergency management programs, emergency operation center designs, hazard specific response plans, training and education programs, recovery plans, and other related services.

 Rick has authored, co-authored, or edited over 40 training manuals and books covering a full spectrum of subjects in emergency management, disaster planning, and emergency response.
 He has also assisted state and local governments with designing and implementing emergency management programs, disaster plans and exercises.